Siv3D/siv3d.docs/en-us/docs/tutorial3/2d-render-state.md

-# 48. 2D Render State
+# 48. 2D Render States
 Learn how to customize 2D rendering settings (render state) to achieve various screen effects.

-## 48.1 Overview of 2D Render State
+## 48.1 Overview of 2D Render States
 - In 2D rendering, you can modify the following settings:

 ### 48.1.1 Color Multiplication